-If you then find yourself keen to have a go, you need to be at least 16 years old and a member of an MSA-registered club.
+If you then find yourself keen to have a go, you need to be at least 16 years old and a member of a Motorsport UK registered club.
 You will also need a Non-Race National B Competition Licence, for which no test is required.

 Some events run Junior Autocross for competitors as young as 14, though they are restricted to one particular class of vehicle and limited to a maximum of three laps per heat.

 Autocross vehicles vary from virtually standard road cars, some of which are driven to and from the events, to rally-spec cars, Autocross saloons and even modified ‘Specials’.

 You need to have a fire extinguisher fixed in the car and mud flaps fitted behind each wheel.
 Roll cages and harnesses are recommended, and are mandatory in Junior Autocross.

 Before you get started on these modifications, make sure you read the Autocross section of the latest Motorsport UK Competitors’ and Officials’ Yearbook carefully – you will get a copy with your Motorsport UK Competition Licence or it can be found online here.